V-yadav18/TODO-List-Main-EJS-/README.md

 ## Features

 - *Add Tasks:* Easily add new tasks to your list.
-- *Delete Tasks:* Remove completed or unnecessary tasks with a single click.
 - *Mark as Done:* Keep track of your progress by marking tasks as completed.
 - *Responsive Design:* Access and manage your tasks seamlessly on various devices.